GTANAKA-LAB/SlowElectronics/README.md

-# SlowElectronics demo (shared only with CREST members)
+# SlowElectronics samples (currently shared only with CREST members)

 RC-based implementations for time series processing tasks in slow electronics.